 - Floral wire

-You can start the wreath with either white or red.
-I chose white.
+You can start the candy cane wreath with either white or red.
+I chose to start with white.

 Cut a length of floral wire and put it through the end of the burlap ribbon as shown below.

 Secure the end to the candy cane wreath form.
 I started on the long end of the form.

 Come up from the back side of the form and create a bubble in each of the three openings.
 The size of your bubbles are completely up to you, however, the larger bubbles will take more ribbon.